 World Land Trust are in a privileged position when it comes to climate action.
 The funds we raise allow our partners to secure critically important habitats around the world, preserving biodiversity while protecting “carbon sink” forests that mitigate climate change.
 Whether you have £5 to spare to plant a tree or plan to offset the unavoidable residual emissions of your entire company, you can make a real difference with WLT.
 We hope you’ll become a WLT supporter this year and help us to save the natural world, so that by 2022 our planet will be on the right course – that will truly be worth celebrating.

-Dr. Jonathan Barnard, CEO of WLT
+Dr. Catherine Barnard, CEO of WLT

 In the second part of this blog series, Jonathan discusses how individuals and businesses can help in this make-or-break year for climate change.
 Click here to give it a read.